 When it comes to types of poultry you can profitably raise on a homestead, there’s so much more to choose from than just chickens or ducks.
-Check out this list for some pros and cons of 11 poultry varieties – some might surprise you!
+Check out this list for some pros and cons of 11 types of poultry – some might surprise you!

 When I mention homesteading to people, I find that most tend to immediately think of three things: Chickens, gardens, and homemade bread.

 And there’s nothing wrong with that!
 But when it comes to poultry, I always feel like it’s worth pointing out that there are SO MANY different types of poultry that can help a homestead prosper.
 And really, there’s a big benefit to keeping more than one species of poultry.
 I raise both chickens and ducks, and I’m able to house and free-range them together.
 Because they take a break from laying at slightly different times, I’m really never without eggs.
 And since I breed them, it makes it so I can offer both chicks and ducklings for sale (doubling my customer base), without the hassle of maintaining separate breeding pens, as I’d need to if I were keeping multiple chicken breeds.

 I’ve compiled a list of different poultry options below, that might be worth considering.
 Keep in mind that just as there’s no “perfect chicken breed” for everyone – not all of these will perfectly complement any homestead, or even most of them.
 But depending on your homestead location, your needs and goals, and the character traits you enjoy working with in your animals, it might be worth considering adding one of these “chicken alternative” types of poultry to your homestead.

 11 types of poultry for homesteads or farms